 Activities and Events

 Despite the challenges faced from Covid-19, our teams are still running a full and engaging programme of activities and have introduced innovative ways to keep residents connected with each other.
-This includes making use of our facilities such as our hairdressers and cafés, and arranging 1-2-1 activities.
-We are also pleased to have welcomed back some of the entertainers our residents enjoy, whilst ensuring the social distancing rule of 2-metres is maintained.
+This includes making use of our facilities such as our hairdressers and cafés and arranging 1-2-1 activities.
+We are also pleased to have welcomed back some of the entertainers our residents enjoy, whilst ensuring that infection control measures are followed.